FuriaPaladins/Itto-Bot-Data/patchnotes/Update v0.6.0.md

 ## Genshin
 ### `/genshin account stats`
 - Added "Owned Chars" which shows how many characters you own and the total amount of available characters in the game

+### `/genshin search bosses`
+- Displays an image with bosses and their material drops.
+This is one of the commands that will come for `/genshin search`.
+More will be added for materials later down the line.
 ## Star Rail
 ### `/starrail account stats`
 - Added the limited amount of data that battle chronicle displays for Star Rail currently.